htwangtw/nixtract/README.md

 optional arguments:
   -h, --help            show this help message and exit --input_files INPUT_FILES [INPUT_FILES ...]
-                        One or more input CIfTI dtseries files (.dtseries.nii).
+                        One or more input CIFTI dtseries files (.dtseries.nii).
 Can also be a single string with wildcards (*) to specify all files matching the file pattern.
-If so, these files are naturally sorted by file name prior to extraction --roi_file roi_file   CIfTI dlabel file (.dlabel.nii) with one or more labels
+If so, these files are naturally sorted by file name prior to extraction --roi_file ROI_FILE   CIFTI dlabel file (.dlabel.nii) with one or more labels
   --as_vertices         Extract the timeseries of each vertex in a a region
                         rather than the mean timeseries.This is only available